huggingface/blog/deep-rl-pg.md

 This has two consequences:

-One of these is that we don't need to implement an exploration/exploitation trade-off by hand.
+One of these is that we **don't need to implement an exploration/exploitation trade-off by hand**.
 Since we output a probability distribution over actions, the agent explores **the state space without always taking the same trajectory.**

-We also get rid of the problem of perceptual aliasing.
+We also get rid of the problem of **perceptual aliasing**.
 Perceptual aliasing is when two states seem (or are) the same but need different actions.

 Let's take an example: we have an intelligent vacuum cleaner whose goal is to suck the dust and avoid killing the hamsters.

 <figure class="image table text-center m-0 w-full">
   <img src="assets/85_policy_gradient/hamster1.jpg" alt="Hamster 1"/>
 </figure>